 British Orienteering Awards 2019

-British Orienteering are pleased to announce the final winner in the Volunteer Awards for 2019.
+British Orienteering are pleased to announce the final winner of the Mapping Awards for 2019.

 The SILVA Trophy is for the best map produced by professional mappers.